 NLP and the certification system for the timeline

-The timeline, though a self-standing domain, as an accredited form of psychotherapy, has been getting an extraordinary contribution from NLP through research, books, training and presentations for decades now.
+Though a self-standing domain as an accredited form of psychotherapy, the timeline has been getting an extraordinary contribution from NLP through research, books, training, and presentations for decades.
 The timeline is a certification field recognized by the American Board of Psychotherapists.
-For this one needs forming and licensing, just like any other therapy field.
-Those that have this accreditation have the right to work as timeline psychotherapists if they have a previous qualification as a psychotherapist, or as HR consultants in organizations.
+This one needs forming and licensing, just like any other therapy field.
+Those with this accreditation have the right to work as timeline psychotherapists if they have a previous qualification as a psychotherapist or as HR consultants in organizations.

-Some specialists prefer to take a certification offer that includes both neuro-linguistic programming and timeline.
-Training lasts in total, an approximated cumulated 2 weeks and it includes 3 separate levels, after which the trainee gets the right to practice on an international level, and it is also recognized by the American Board of Psychotherapists.
+Some specialists prefer a certification offer that includes neuro-linguistic programming and a timeline.
+Training lasts approximately 2 weeks, and it contains 3 different levels, after which the trainee gets the right to practice on an international level, and it is also recognized by the American Board of Psychotherapists.

 • interpreting the personality according to the way the timeline is visualized;